 Investor reports are typically shared with limited partners in private equity funds.
 The reports can be periodic or on an ad-hoc basis, depending on the fund’s structure and investment strategy.
 They are usually comprehensive and transparent, providing investors with a detailed analysis of their investment’s performance, opportunities and returns.

-Investor reporting is also increasingly difficult.
+Investor reporting is also increasingly difficult, and 70% of GPs name LP reporting activities as their top operating challenge.
 In a world where the volume of data keeps increasing, flowing in from disparate data systems and out to a widening number of stakeholders, executing timely, accurate reporting on a recurring basis is a challenging task.

 Given this growing need, we’ve put together this guide to investor reporting – acting both as an in-depth primer on all things investor reporting related and as a resource hub to help you jump start your reporting needs.